-Basically, if you took a block of steel and heated it steadily, it would start to glow from orange to yellow and so on until it became a bright, ultra-hot blue.
-The temperature of this block of steel is measured in Kelvin, one of the more scientific measurements used alongside Celsius and Fahrenheit to measure heat.
-Kelvin is found by adding 273 degrees onto the Celsius measurement for an object.
+If you were to take a block of steel and steadily apply heat, it would begin to glow orange, transform to yellow, and with increasing temperature, eventually turn into a bright, ultra-hot blue.
+This light temperature is measured in Kelvin, a measurement used alongside Celsius and Fahrenheit to measure heat.
+Kelvin is calculated by adding 273 degrees onto the Celsius measurement for an object.

 |Cost per Bulb||$35.95||$3.95||$1.25|